LSSTDESC/Recipes/README.md

     cd doc
     make html

-_Dev team:_ you should make the html in the gh-pages branch, so you can push it to the project website:
+_dev team:_ you should make the html in the master branch as you go, but then merge it into the gh-pages branch when you want to push it to the project website:

     git fetch origin
     git checkout gh-pages
-    cd doc
-    make html
+    git merge master

 ### Authors, License etc